path-cc/path-cc.github.io/_facility/citations.md

 title: Citing PATh Facility
 ---

-We ask that all researchers cite the below DOI in all publications that benefited from PATh services.
+Papers, presentations, and other publications that feature research that benefited from PATh Facility resources should cite the following DOI:

 > [https://doi.org/10.21231/k4r7-s230](https://doi.org/10.21231/k4r7-s230)